lightning/bolts/02-peer-protocol.md

 that the updates have been received.
 This also means that the receiving node only needs to store updates upon receipt of `commitment_signed`.

-Note that messages described in [BOLT #7](07-routing-gossip.md) are independent of particular channels; their transmission requirements are covered there, and besides being transmitted after `init` (as all messages are), they are independent of requirements here.
+Note that messages described in [BOLT #7](07-routing-gossip.md) (including `announcement_signatures`) are independent of particular channels; their transmission requirements are covered there, and besides being transmitted after `init` (as all messages are), they are independent of requirements here.

 1. type: 136 (`channel_reestablish`)
 2. data: